Masonwong1993/TestRepo/README.md

-The repo created for git assignment
+The repo is created for git assignment